 For a kid-friendly lunch spot, Huey’s is your place!
 The star of their menu is their burgers, and their sweet potato waffle fries are not to be missed.
 They have a ton of locations all over town, so you are never too far away.
 Make sure you take the time to shoot a toothpick into the ceiling or sign your name on their walls - it will make sense when you get there.

 Amazing tacos - what more needs to be said?
 Ok, we can give you a few other details.
-Maciel’s serves up authentic, fresh Mexican food in the heart of Downtown, near Court Square.
+Maciel's serves up authentic, fresh Mexican food in the heart of Downtown, near Court Square and in Cooper Young, where they have a patio.
 You order at the counter and can watch them cook your food right then and there.
 But it isn’t just delicious - it is also affordable, and they have great lunch specials and serve beer as well.

 For a fun time with insanely large portions, try Kooky Canuck.
 If you are in the mood to get absolutely stuffed with a giant burger or an oddly-appetizing salad, this is your place.
 They also have more traditional Canadian food like poutine and s’mores you cook right at the table.
-Their new, upgraded Downtown location makes you feel like you are in an upscale lodge somewhere woodsy.
+Their Downtown location makes you feel like you are in an upscale lodge somewhere woodsy.
 Kind of random for Memphis but hey, this is an eclectic type of town.
+They also have a Cordova location with a nice patio if you find yourself in the ‘burbs.

 966 Cooper St, Memphis, TN 38104

-The Beauty Shop, aptly named, is actually housed in an old beauty shop right in Cooper-Young.
+The Beauty Shop, aptly named, is actually housed in a former beauty shop right in Cooper-Young.
 Allegedly, Priscilla Presley used to go there to get her beehive perfected.
-And while you can no longer get your coif perfected there, you can dine under a vintage hairdryer.
+And while you can no longer get your coif perfected there, you can dine under a vintage hair dryer.
 The Beauty Shop is funky, it is swanky and it is delicious.
 The menu is eclectic with a lot of excellent specials and not-to-be-missed desserts and cocktails.

 2144 Monroe Ave, Memphis, TN 38104

-A creation of one of Memphis favorite chefs, Kelly English, The Second Line serves casual and authentic New Orleans food with a Memphis flare and has one killer back patio.
+A creation of one of Memphis favorite chefs, Kelly English, Second Line serves casual and authentic New Orleans food with a Memphis flare and has one killer back patio.
 Try their roast beef po-boy and a fresh-squeezed hurricane, and dine outdoors in the heart of Midtown.
+There’s even an outdoor bar for imbibing a cocktail or pint of local beer.

 Brookhaven Cir, Memphis, TN 38117